 What is CellCept?

-CellCept (mycophenolate mofetil) weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
+CellCept weakens your body's immune system, to help keep it from "rejecting" a transplanted organ.
 Organ rejection happens when the immune system treats the new organ as an invader and attacks it.

-CellCept is used with other medicines containing cyclosporine and corticosteroids.
+CellCept is used with other immunosuppressant medicines containing cyclosporine and corticosteroids.

 Cellcept can cause a miscarriage or birth defects when used during pregnancy.
 Both men and women should use effective birth control to prevent pregnancy during and shortly after treatment with CellCept.